 Where to eat on the Rideau Canal

 Smiths Falls: Mark and I liked the salads at Café Whim.

-Westport: The Scheuermann Vineyard and Winery is very popular for wine, wood-fire pizza, and their weekend grill menu.
-Make sure you book ahead if you want pick up near the marina.
+Westport: The Scheuermann Vineyard and Winery is popular for wine, wood-fire pizza, and their weekend grill menu.
+Book ahead if you want a free pick up near the marina.
 We couldn’t do dinner there because we didn’t call far enough in advance, but we did snack on pizza.

 Rideau Ferry: Just about everyone I talked to recommended CC’s lakeside restaurant at Rideau Ferry.
 Alas, we never made it.

 Portland: You could try the Galley Restaurant – you’ll see it from the public dock.